Nonprofit Organizations: Apply for No-Cost Organizational Assessment by UO Nonprofit Clinic

-We will also provide a valuable legal compliance review of your Organization’s Articles of Incorporation and Bylaws, as well as access to group trainings for your board and staff on important policies.
+We will also provide a valuable legal compliance review of your Organization’s Articles of Incorporation and Bylaws, as well as access to select group trainings for your board and staff.

 WHAT YOUR PARTICIPATION ENTAILS:

 Most of the board and executive staff must be able to attend two meetings of about two hours.
-One is for the team’s information gathering, and should occur in about the first week of February.
-Another meeting in about the second week of March is to present the assessment’s findings, and to facilitate a discussion among staff and directors evaluating and prioritizing the team’s recommendations.
+One is for the team’s information gathering.
+The other is a presentation of the assessment’s findings and a facilitated discussion among staff and directors evaluating the team’s recommendations.